 Life insurance is a topic that has danced in and out of my life over the years.
-Here are three little tales about the times when life insurance has impacted my life and what valuable lessons I’ve taken away from those experiences.
+The Simple Dollar has even written a guide on life insurance.
+But here are three little tales about the times when life insurance has impacted my life and what valuable lessons I’ve taken away from those experiences.

 A Childhood of Ill Health